Happy birthday Tosh

 2019 - Bobby Adekanye debuted for the Dutch Under-20’s in their 3-2 friendly defeat of Mexico in Rijnsburg.

 Strikers on target

-2017 – Adam Lallana faced Emre Can as Germany beat England 1-0 in a friendly in Dortmund, while Trent Alexander-Arnold and future red Andy Robertson were also in international action.
+2017 – Adam Lallana faced Emre Can as Germany beat England 1-0 in a friendly in Dortmund, while Trent Alexander-Arnold and future reds Andy Robertson and Kostas Tsimikas were also in international action.

 2019 – Ex-red Raheem Sterling bagged a treble in England’s 5-0 thumping of the Czech Republic in a Europeans Championships qualifier at Wembley, with Jordan Henderson also featuring.
-Bobby Duncan, Curtis Jones, Nikolay Mihaylov and ex-red Sebastián Coates also played for their countries that day.
+Nikolay Mihaylov won his first cap in his second spell as a PFC Levski Sofia player as Bulgaria drew 1-1 with Montenegro in a qualifier in Sofia.
+Bobby Duncan, Curtis Jones, future red Takumi Minamino and ex-red Sebastián Coates also played for their countries that day.

 Ex-reserves on the move

 2001 - Paul Dalglish joined Wigan Athletic on loan from Norwich City.
 He played six times for the Latics and returned for the whole of the following season.
 On the same day, reserves defender Alan Navarro temporarily joined Crewe Alexandra.
 He netted once in eight appearances and returned for a second loan spell five months later.

 1999 - Jim Magilton joined Ipswich Town from Sheffield Wednesday for £682,500, after a loan spell.
 He later took over as Manager at Portman Road.